 Rabbi Marcelo Kormis

-Our beloved Rabbi Marcelo Kormis works hard to inspire people of all ages to engage in Jewish tradition, to be moved to work for social justice, and to experience prayer and life-cycle events in a vibrant and meaningful way.
-In Rabbi Kormis’ own words: “I don’t imagine my Rabbinate as a job; to me it is a vocation.
+As the focal center of Conservative Judaism in the area, our beloved Rabbi Marcelo Kormis works hard to inspire people of all ages to engage in Jewish tradition, to be moved to work for social justice, to establish close ties with Israel, and to experience prayer and life-cycle events in a vibrant and meaningful way.
+In his own words: “I don’t imagine my Rabbinate as a job; to me it is a vocation.
 I serve this vocation with all my soul.”

 Rabbi Kormis joined Beth El as its spiritual leader in August, 2012, after serving as Associate Rabbi of the Circulo Israelita congregation in Santiago, the largest (900 families) conservative congregation in the city.
 Prior, he served as the head of Judaic Studies at the Instituto Hebreo, the main Hebrew Day School in Chile with 1,500 students.
 He studied at the Seminario Rabinico in Buenos Aires (ordained 2003), as well as Haifa University in Israel (B.A.
 Bible and Jewish Thought), the Hebrew University (Senior Educators Program), and Machon Schechter (M.A.
 Judaic Studies).

-In 2008, Rabbi Kormis was chosen among the 100 most influential young leaders of his country by the prestigious national newspaper, El Mercurio.
-He and his wife Fernanda Auba have four beautiful children, Mijael, Ari, Leah, and Clara.
+The Rabbi and his wife Fernanda Auba have four beautiful children, Mijael, Ari, Leah, and Clara.

 Dr. Samantha Stinson, Education/Ritual/Music Director